Two RV Gypsies: Full-Time RVers

 Lee Duquette waving to his new friends

-Some campers did come and park near us for the week-end.
-As we met, we got together around a campfire, talked, played bocce ball, admired the stars at night, and had a great time.
-They were local people and on occasion called us "Florida."
-When they left they told us to have a good time in Alaska and to dress warm.
-Then they asked if we knew what it meant to dress warm.
+Below: Some campers did come and park near the two RV Gypsies for the week-end.
+As the two RV Gypsies made new friends, everyone got together around a campfire, talked, played bocce ball, admired the stars at night, and had a great time.
+The other RVers were local people and on occasion they called the two RV Gypsies "Florida."
+When they left they said to the two RV Gypsies, "Have a good time in Alaska and dress warm, if you Floridians even know what it means to dress warm".
 What a great sense of humor.
-We exchanged information so we could keep in touch because they were wonderful, friendly, fun people.
-Thank you for letting us get to know you.
+Everyone exchanged information to keep in touch.
+Thanks you for letting us get to know you and we hope to hear from you soon.

 chairs and campfire ready for friends